Rhea Seehorn as 'Carol' in Pluribus

 Release date: 27 January 2023

-Breaking just about every code of ethics he can, a grieving therapist decides to start being far more honest to his clients about what he thinks and what they could do to solve their problem following the death of his wife.
+Breaking just about every code of ethics he can, a grieving therapist decides to start being far more honest with his clients about what he thinks and what they could do to solve their problem following the death of his wife.

-10. Ted Lasso
+12. Ted Lasso

 IMDB rating: 8.8